What Does Evidence Look Like

 Your planning provides an important record of your knowledge and understanding of the teaching and learning cycle in a real classroom or learning context.
 Attached here you will find a basic lesson plan template that you can use during your placement to record your planning.

-Your unit coordinator might introduce you to other planning formats or a simplified version of the attached template to help you learn the process of planning especially if you are completing your first placement.
+Your Unit Coordinator might introduce you to other planning formats or a simplified version of the attached template to help you learn the process of planning especially if you are completing your first placement.
 You might also be placed at a school or learning site that requires you to use a specific type of lesson plan template that has been adopted by all teachers at the site.
 There is no problem if this happens to you as the main point behind planning is to document your thinking about the teaching strategies, learning activities and assessment processes that you will use in the lesson in detail.

 The template includes all of the sections required to show your thinking about the content you will teach and how you will teach it in ways that meet the needs of learners in your class group.
-As you progress through your course, you will learn more about strategies or practices that improve your planning until you can demonstrate the Standards in the Planning Effectively group on the reporting documents at Graduate level.
+As you progress through your course, you will learn more about strategies or practices that improve your planning until you can demonstrate the Standards in the Planning Effectively group on the reporting documents at graduate level.

 The file attached below steps you through the stages of writing a lesson plan.
 The example is for a primary setting for a Year 6 class.
-The lesson has been annotated to explain the way sections of the template are linked and will help you to write clear lesson objectives and develop a plan for checking for evidence of learning that align with the curriculum and support the development of a clear introduction, body and conclusion to a lesson.
+The lesson has been annotated to explain the way sections of the template are linked and will help you to write clear lesson objectives and develop a plan for checking for evidence of learning that aligns with the curriculum and support the development of a clear introduction, body and conclusion to a lesson.

 A good way to learn how to plan is to closely observe the teaching practice modelled by your supervising teacher.
 The template attached here has been designed to use in a Kindergarten setting to record observation notes on a lesson with young children.
 Notice how the annotations guide reflection on what is seen and heard as the lesson unfolds.